nikkhil13/Python_scripts_for_automation/README.md

 A list of scripts to automate your daily tasks

 # How to use the files
+1. Make sure you have Python 2.x or 3.x and pip installed on your machine.
+2. Run the command to install the necessary packages.
+> pip install -r requirements.txt

 ## Torrent Downloader
 1. Download the *torrent_downloader.py* file and save it any directory that you wish.